pcarranza/terraform-provider-googlecalendar/README.md

 - `html_link` `(string)` - the HTTP web link to the calendar invite on [calendar.google.com](https://calendar.google.com/).

 ## Constraints & Understanding

-### Architecture

-It is important to note that you are not creating an event on a person's calendar - that is not permitted.
-Can you imagine if anyone with a Google Cloud account could put events on your calendar!?
-Instead, you are creating an event on the service account's calendar and then inviting the appropriate attendees to that event.
-In this way, Terraform acts as a "robot" which invites people to an event.

-### Time

-A good future enhancement is to allow "human" times.
-Right now, all times _must_ be specified in RFC3339 format.
-It would be great to allow arbitrary human times like "Oct 13, 2017 at 4pm EST".

-### Reality?

-Anytime we look at a software project, we have to ask ourselves - should I actually do this?
-Should I actually manage my Google Calendar events as code.
-The answer - probably not.
-However, this repository showcases that almost anything is possible with Terraform.

-## License & Author

-This project is licensed under the MIT license by Seth Vargo (seth@sethvargo.com).

 [terraform]: https://www.terraform.io/
 [releases]: https://github.com/sethvargo/terraform-provider-googlecalendar/releases